jongio/azidext/README.md

 ### DefaultAzureCredentialAdapter.ts

-The `DefaultAzureCredentialAdapter` class provides a simple bridge to use `DefaultAzureCredential` from `@azure/` names in `azure-` SDKs.
+The `DefaultAzureCredentialAdapter` class provides a simple bridge to use `DefaultAzureCredential` from `@azure/` package name in `azure-` SDKs.
 This is a convenient mechanism to authenticate all fluent Azure Management Resources and a some data plane SDKs that use `ServiceClientCredential` family of credentials.

 To use this type, just copy `DefaultAzureCredentialAdapter.ts`, `package.json`, and `tsconfig.json` file located in `js`directory into your application and install packages in `package.json`.